 You will get more or less a set wage each month and will have regular students from the start.
 This means decent money pretty quickly.
 You also know exactly where you are so you can plan everything else around it.

 These companies do not like you to change your hours or take any time off.
 So think very carefully before signing anything.
 I signed up for 3 days a week and I wish I had only signed up for 2.
-There is always the option for me to take on extra hours, but it is impossible for me to work less.
-This has really impacted me being able to do long excursions into the Amazon or traveling on certain days.
-That being said I get a pretty decent bonus for not taking any time off and not being late for my classes.
-The bonus is a big pull for me!
+There was always the option for me to take on extra hours, but it was impossible for me to work less.
+This really impacted my ability to do long excursions into the Amazon or traveling on certain days.
+That being said I got a pretty decent bonus for not taking any time off and not being late for my classes.
+The bonus was a big pull for me!

 Where you can find online teaching jobs

 The place I had the most success with is actually LinkedIn!
 Most of the reputable companies are on there and a few actually contacted me.
-TEFL also have a jobs board you can access here and Facebook has a ton of groups for ESL teachers:
+You will also find a lot of vacancies on the job search platform Jooble.
+Failing that TEFL also has a jobs board you can access here and Facebook has a ton of groups for ESL teachers:

 There are a lot!
 But they can fit into a few categories